quaderno/quaderno-swift/README.md

 Remember that this is only a Swift wrapper for the original API.
 If you want more information about the API itself, head to the original [API documentation](https://github.com/quaderno/quaderno-api).

+## Code of Conduct

+Please note that this project is released with a Contributor Code of Conduct, as defined by [contributor-covenant.org](http://contributor-covenant.org/version/1/4/).
+By participating in this project you agree to abide by its terms.

 ## Credits

 Quaderno has been originally developed by [Eliezer Talón](https://github.com/elitalon).